 The Pell Grant Program makes funds available to eligible undergraduates who have not earned a bachelors or professional degree.
-The actual amount of your Pell Grant will be based on your eligibility, cost of attendance, number of hours for which you enroll, and program funding.
+The actual amount of the Pell Grant will be based on eligibility, cost of attendance, number of hours enrolled, and program funding.

 The Federal Supplemental Educational Opportunity Grant is for undergraduates with exceptional financial need.
-Priority is given to students who receive a Federal Pell Grant.
-You may be eligible if you are enrolled at least half-time at Southeastern.
-When you apply for Federal Financial Aid, you are automatically considered for an SEOG Grant.
+Students for are eligible for and receive a Pell Grant may also be eligible to receive these funds.
+Priority is given to students who fall in the highest need category.
+Students may be eligible if enrolled at least half-time at Southeastern.
+When applying for Federal Financial Aid, students are automatically considered for SEOG.

-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides you with up to $4,000 a year in grant assistance if you are completing or plan to complete course work needed to begin a career in teaching.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides a student with up to $4,000 a year in grant assistance if the student is completing or plans to complete course work needed to begin a career in teaching.

-As a condition for receiving a TEACH Grant, you must sign an Agreement to Serve promising to teach full-time in a high-need field at a low-income school or educational service agency, or teach at certain low-income schools and within certain high-need fields for at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which you received the grant.
+As a condition for receiving a TEACH Grant, a student must sign an Agreement to Serve promising to teach full-time in a high-need field at a low-income school or educational service agency, or teach at certain low-income schools and within certain high-need fields for at least four complete academic years within eight years after completing (or ceasing enrollment in) the course of study for which the grant was received.

-If you do not complete your teaching service obligation, the amounts of the TEACH Grants you received will be converted to a Direct Unsubsidized Loan that you must repay with interest charged from the date of each TEACH Grant disbursement.
-For detailed information on the grant, visit: https://studentaid.ed.gov/sa/types/grants-scholarships/teach.
+If a student does not complete the teaching service obligation, the amounts of the TEACH Grants received will be converted to a Direct Unsubsidized Loan that must be repaid with interest charged from the date of each TEACH Grant disbursement.
+For detailed information on the grant, visit www.teachgrant.ed.gov.

 The Federal Perkins Loan is a low-interest loan made to students who are enrolled at least half time to help meet their educational expenses.
 This loan is for undergraduate and graduate students with exceptional financial need.
 Depending on the availability of funds, undergraduate/graduate students may be awarded between $200 and $4,000 per year.
 Undergraduate students may borrow up to a total of $20,000.
 Graduate students may borrow up to $40,000.
 (This total includes the amount borrowed as an undergraduate).

-The Luther L. Ricks Memorial Loan Fund and the Tinsley Memorial Loan Fund: In 1951 the faculty established a loan fund as a memorial to Gladney Jack Tinsley, President of the College from July, 1945, to December 8, 1951.
+The Luther L. Ricks Memorial Loan Fund and the Tinsley Memorial Loan Fund: In 1951 the faculty established a loan fund as a memorial to Gladney Jack Tinsley, President of the College from July, 1945 to December 8, 1951.
 Members of the faculty and staff and friends of Southeastern have contributed to this loan fund.
 Each semester students contribute a portion of their fees to these loan funds.
-These loan funds are awarded as emergency loans to students who have an overall "C" average and who are full-time students (12 or more hours for the fall and spring semesters, 6 or more hours for the summer semester).
+These loan funds are awarded as emergency loans to students who have an overall “C” average.
 An emergency loan may be applied to tuition, fees, and textbook rental charges, but it does not include housing and meals.